rkfg/rebalance-lnd/README.md

   --force               Force the amount of satoshis specified in --amount,
-                        overriding the target balance of 50/50 --deep                Try all edges, even if a node is consistenty expensive -a AMOUNT, --amount AMOUNT
+                        overriding the target balance of 50/50 --deep                Try all edges, even if a node is consistenty expensive --path PATH           Specify the route as a list of pubkeys.
+Optionally specify --from channel. --to is ignored.
+  -a AMOUNT, --amount AMOUNT
                         Amount of the rebalance, in satoshis.
 If not specified, the amount computed for a perfect rebalance